Yahweh: Late Iron Age (1000–586 BCE)

 In the national crisis of the Babylonian exile, Yahweh is described as the sole deity and absorbs all attributes of previous gods and goddesses.
-The notion of Yahweh as a supreme deity is described in the 6th-century BCE Second Isaiah.
+The notion of Yahweh as a supreme deity is described in the Second Isaiah, datable to the 6th century BCE.
 The author's praise for Yahweh is motivated by restoring Israel's confidence into their own historical gods against the deities of their Babylonian enemies.
 The claim for monotheism is directed against the deities of Nebuchadnezzar II, who founded his reign on Marduk and Nabu.
 The transition was a gradual one and was not totally accomplished during the First Temple period.
-At least some Jews seem to have worshipped Yahweh and Anath as distinct from Asherah and El during the 5th century BCE.
+At Elephantine, some Jews appear to have worshipped Yahweh and Anath as distinct from Asherah and El during the 5th century BCE.

+Afterwards

 Under Hellenistic influence, Yahwistic beliefs became more exclusive.
 These beliefs rejected the idea of lesser deities and emanations of deities in favor of Yahweh as an abstract single god.
 During the Hellenistic period, the scriptures were translated into Greek by the Jews of the Egyptian diaspora.
 Greek translations of the Hebrew scriptures render both the names Yahweh and as (κύριος), meaning 'Lord'.
 Jewish tradition celebrated Yahweh's name at least once a year at the temple by the High Priests at the Day of Atonement.
 However, after the destruction of the Second Temple, Yahweh's name ceased to be used.

 The Secret Book of John reinterpreted the Genesis story under Hellenistic influence and proposes that Eve copulated with Yaldabaoth and gave birth to two sons: Abel and Cain, identified with Elohim and Yahweh respectively.
-The former is said to be righteous and the latter injust.
+The former is said to be righteous and the latter unjust.
 By murdering his brother, and corrupted by his father, he brings envy and death into the world.